What is a Parcel Locker?

 Gopost differs from the routine service provided by USPS.
 Where parcel lockers can be placed as an addition to a community mailroom or other community mailbox areas, gopost is a large self-contained unit, allowing customers to locate and pick up their packages in one-time, specific boxes.

-USPS services such as “gopost” use parcel lockers incorporated into their units to accommodate larger packages, as well as small to mid-sized parcels.
-This is a service that is outside of their routine deliveries and involves more hands-on scheduling with the package recipient.
+USPS services such as “gopost” use parcel lockers incorporated into their units to accommodate larger packages and small to mid-sized parcels.
+This service is outside their routine deliveries and involves more hands-on scheduling with the package recipient.

-I’ve received a text that tells me that my package is in a USPS parcel locker.
+I’ve received a text telling me my package is in a USPS parcel locker.
 How do I know where it is?

 Well, if your community mail center or building’s mailroom has nobody available to help you, there are a few things you can do to pin down the parcel locker holding your delivery.